ayush-kumar-1/lovelace/Cyberbullying Project/Dataset Quality Issue.md

 - assess diversity and quality by lineage, and of data generated through DQE
 - determine the extent of mislabeling using our pre-trained XLNet model
 - use assessment to iterate on datasets and boost model performance

+**Retweets Should be Removed**
+This additional preprocessing step will increase the diversity of the corpus and differentiate between an original cyberbullying tweet, and somebody simply responding to a tweet that contains cyberbullying.
+Idea taken from Brettschneider